 Keita put pen to paper on a long-term deal to become their second signing of the 2018 summer transfer window.

 The midfielder was handed the number eight shirt to become the first player to occupy the shirt number since Steven Gerrard left Liverpool FC for LA Galaxy in the 2015 summer transfer window.

 On wearing the Liverpool FC legend’s shirt number, Keita said: “It was an incredible day for me.
 He gave me the number eight jersey.
 When it happened, it was a surprise and I didn’t expect it.

 “When he came in, I looked at him and said, ‘wow’ because he is a legend.
 He is somebody who always showed respect, who gave his all on the pitch, somebody who is loved here.

 “If somebody like that gives you his shirt number, it’s not to play around with, it is to try and do as much as he did – that’s my motivation.”

 On the role that Jurgen Klopp and Sadio Mane played in the transfer, Naby added: “I chose Liverpool because it is a team I watched often – and I also spoke a lot about it with Sadio [Mane].
 He told me a lot about the team and the club.

 “I also spoke with the coach, who told me about the project for the team and that motivated me to be here.”

-Keita made his debut for the Guinea national team on 14 December 2012 against Sierra Leone in a 2014 African Nations Championship qualification match.
+Keita made his international debut for the Guinea national team on 14 December 2012 against Sierra Leone in a 2014 African Nations Championship qualification match.

 • Keita was born in the Guinean capital Conakry in February 1995.
 He was often seen with his mother, Miriam, selling water on the streets of Conakry during his youth.